maruooki/UmboPack-Infinite/install-guide.md

 Launch the modpack and connect to the official server.

+When you join for the first time, AutoModpack will ask for a fingerprint to verify your connection.
+This is put in place to prevent security threats.
+The fingerprint that you'll want is:
+`22e56e8aefaa7b81da4a57b96751a969f9a6fc3a8c61c0325a10e5104e477284`

-When you join for the first time, AutoModpack will automatically download any additional files required by the server and keep your installation synchronized with future updates.
+Copy and paste that into the box given.
+After, it will automatically download any additional files required by the server and keep your installation synchronized with future updates.
 If you were wondering why the base modpack size was small, this is that reason.

 Depending on the update, Minecraft may need to restart after files have been downloaded.
 This is normal.